Kakamotobi/Learned/JS/JavaScript.md

     - Removed DOM elements
       - Even if the DOM element is removed, the memory is not reclaimed because it is still being referenced to in the event listener.
 ##### Call Stack
+- a.k.a. **Execution Stack**.
-- **The stack data structure where function execution contexts are placed when the function is called.**
+- **The stack data structure where _execution contexts_ of functions (and global) are placed when the functions are called.**
   - It is the mechanism that the JS engine uses to keep track of its place in a script and what's being executed.
-- Functions are popped off from the call stack when they return or if they are API calls, which are delegated to the **Web API container** (browser).
+- Functions (execution contexts) are popped off from the call stack when they return or if they are API calls, which are delegated to the **Web API container** (browser).
 - Each thread has its own call stack.
   - Therefore, single-threaded languages have one call stack.
   - Whereas, multi-threaded languages have multiple call stacks.
+###### Execution Context
+> ...an abstract concept of an environment where the Javascript code is evaluated and executed.
+Whenever any code is run in JavaScript, it’s run inside an execution context. | Bits and Pieces

+- An Execution Context contains information such as the function's arguments, local variables and its lexical environment (closure).
+  - Closures are created using information from the execution context of the outer function.
+- When a function finishes executing, its execution context is popped off from the call stack.
+- **Types of Execution Context**
+  - **Global Execution Context**
+    - The base execution context when the JS Engine starts going through a JS script.
+    - _Everything that is not nested inside any block (Ex: function) resides in the global execution context._
+    - The global execution context is popped off from the call stack when the JS engine reaches the end of the JS file.
+  - **Functional Execution Context**
+    - Whenever a function invocation is encountered, the JS Engine creates an execution context for that function and pushes it to the call stack.
+      - i.e. an execution context is created at the time of function invocation.
+Therefore,
+  - **Eval Execution Context**
+    - The script executed inside an `eval()` function has its own execution context.
+- **Phases of an Execution Context**
+  - **Creation Phase**
+    - The `LexicalEnvironment` component is created.
+    - The `VariableEnvironment` component is created.
+  - **Execution Phase**
 #### [Event Loop](https://github.com/Kakamotobi/Learned/blob/main/JS/Asynchronous/Async.md#the-event-loop)
 - **Responsible for executing the code, collecting and processing events, and executing queued sub-tasks.**
 - A mechanism on the browser, not the JavaScript engine.